mui/material-ui/docs/data/base/components/input/input.md

 An input is a UI element that accepts text data from the user.
 The `InputUnstyled` component replaces the native HTML `<input>` tag, and can also be transformed into a `<textarea>` as needed.

-{{"demo": "UnstyledInputIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}
+{{"demo": "UnstyledInputIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient"}}

 ### Features